Articles

 • Provides rapid deployment and a large pre-built content library

-• Supports multi-audience training for employees, partners, and customers
+• Offers SCORM compliance and multi-audience training for employees, partners, and customers

 Cons of SAP Litmos: